ActionsCI/compute-semver/readme.md

 ### Pre-requisites

-- Adopt a trunk-based development workflow.
+- Ensure your project follows a trunk-based development workflow.
-- Use `actions/checkout@v3` to check out the repository before running this action.
+- Check out the repository using `actions/checkout@v3` before executing this action.

 ### Example Workflow

-This example showcases how to compute and utilize a version string in a trunk-based development context:

 ```yaml
 name: Compute and Use Version